-The recent arrival of cases of MERS or Middle East respiratory syndrome in North America has focused attention on the viral infection.
+The recent arrival of MERS or Middle East respiratory syndrome in South Korea has focused attention on the viral infection.

 What is it?

 MERS is caused by the Middle East respiratory syndrome coronavirus.
 A coronavirus cousin caused the 2003 SARS outbreak.

 What are the symptoms?

 Typical MERS symptoms include fever, cough and shortness of breath, the World Health Organization says.
 Pneumonia is common, but not always present.
 Gastrointestinal symptoms, such as diarrhea and vomiting, have also been reported.
 The Public Health Agency of Canada's list of symptoms also includes muscle aches and chest pain.